-The school shall work closely with the Ministry of Foreign Affairs and the Department of Immigration and other relevant authorities to obtain the necessary work permits for overseas-hire faculty and staff.
-The terms of contracts issued to all locally hired expatriates are subject to employees being eligible and able to secure valid visas and work permits for Kenya.
+The school shall work closely with the Department of Immigration and other relevant authorities to obtain the necessary work permit exemptions for overseas-hire faculty and staff.
+The terms of contracts issued to all locally hired expatriates are subject to employees being eligible and able to secure valid visas and work permit exemptions for Kenya.